 Coordinated online attackers will organize themselves to target you directly.
 This will involve large numbers of people looking through your social media sites and through online public databases for personal details about you.
 They may use your personal data, such as your location, to threaten you or family members.
 Attackers may also look for personal photos of you and manipulate the image as a way to harass, discredit, or shame you.

-● Take steps to remove any information that you are uncomfortable having in the public domain and/or you feel could put you at risk, such as your address or photos of your children
+● Take steps to remove any information that you are uncomfortable having in the public domain or that you feel could put you at risk, such as your address or photos of your children.

 Secure your accounts

 Online attackers may also try to gain access to your accounts.
 They do this to obtain personal information about you, to lock you out of your accounts, and to publish content from your own accounts that could discredit your reputation.
 Journalists can take a series of steps to ensure that they have secured their accounts.
 These steps should ideally be taken before an attack happens.

 ● Turn on two-factor authentication (2FA) for all your accounts, including email, social media accounts, and any accounts that may hold your financial data.
 Where possible, it is safer to use an app, such as the Google Authenticator app, rather than SMS.

 ● Use a password manager to create long, unique passwords of more than 16 characters for all your online accounts.